FarronF/limerick-council-meetings/meetings/2021/02/08-Virtual Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee/Minutes - Meeting of the Economic Development, Enterprise & Planning Strategic Policy Committee - 14th December 2020.md

 accommodation for all ages and inclusion of retail and office space to encourage job creation and

+facilities to encourage arts, culture and sporting activities.
+---
-facilities to encourage arts, culture and sporting activities.--- A number of stakeholder meetings took place and feedback from these will inform the next stage of
+A number of stakeholder meetings took place and feedback from these will inform the next stage of

 the project, which will be the creation of a Spatial Framework, which will include key objectives for